a2life/Web_shogiboard/readme.txt

 s-xxxx,s-xxxx,s-xxxx,g-xxxx
 is allowed. it will be handy for teaching purpose.

+Branching is supported.

+Piece represntation
+l : lance
+L : lance promoted
+n : Knight
+N : Knight promoted
+s : silver
+S : silver promoted
+r : Rook
+R : Rook promoted
+b : Bishop
+B : Bishop promoted
+k : King

+Move notation

+Anything after '*' is considered as a comment and will be displayed in comment window.

+first character  ; Either s or g to notate the Side   s = sente(black) and g = gote (white) Note in shogi, the black moves first second character :  '-' to indicate normal move, '+' to indicate promotion, 'd'  to indicate drop third and fourth chars:  'move to" coordinate.
+34 means 3d, 22 means 2b etc., fith and six column : 'move from' coordinate for '-' and '+'. in case of 'd' then only fifthcolumn will be used as piece indicator

+example of move
+"s-7677",  : white move a piece from 77 to 76
+"g-3433",  : black moves a piece from 33 to 34
+"sd55g",   : black drops a gold to 5e.
+"g-3534*do you think this is cool?", : white moves a piece from 34 to 35.
+Comment windows displays"do you think this is cool?" s+2228  : piece at the 28 position is moved to 22 and then get promoted.
+"x"   : end of moves indicator

+"x" by itself is a special character and denote end of moves.

+[wish list]
 add &size parameter : `small`, `smaller` etc.,
 innn:  i000= go back to the first 局面 and forget the move onward. innn*comment : go back to step nnn and replace comment with "comment" if blank, then blank out the